fabacab/fetlife-maltego/README.markdown

 We'll get these in the next step.

-## Installing
+## Installing and configuring

-This section documents how to install FetLife Maltego.
+This section documents how to install and use FetLife Maltego.

-### Installing from source
+### Installing and importing local transforms (recommended)

     git clone git://github.com/meitar/fetlife-maltego.git # Clone the code. cd fetlife-maltego